-US retail sales are expected to rise 0.2% in tomorrow’s May report vs. the previous month, according to The Capital Spectator’s median econometric forecast.
-The prediction represents a slightly faster rate of growth over the previously reported 0.1% gain for April.
+US retail sales are expected to increase 0.5% in tomorrow’s May report vs. the previous month, according to The Capital Spectator’s average point forecast for several econometric estimates.
+The mean prediction reflects a modest improvement vs. the previous month’s flat performance.
+Recent surveys of economists, by contrast, project a substantially stronger rate of growth for retail spending in May.

 R-2: A linear regression model that analyzes two data series in context with retail sales: an index of weekly hours worked for production/nonsupervisory employees in private industries and the stock market (Wilshire 5000).
 The historical relationship between the variables is applied to the more recently updated data to project retail sales.
 The computations are run in R.